 Offered 32 series of The Learning Kitchen, providing over 350 low-income youth and adults with the skills they need to shop for and prepare healthy meals on a budget.

 Facilitated the activities and growth of 10 regional Hunger Councils, bringing together over 1,000 Vermonters and the community organizations they represent to coordinate efforts to end hunger and malnutrition in their local communities.

 Thank you to our supporters!

-- We were proud to receive continued support from the Vermont Community Foundation's Farm and Food initiative grant program for our exciting school meals work, which is expanding meal programs while increasing purchasing power for schools in our strong local food system.
+We were proud to receive continued support from the Vermont Community Foundation's Food and Farm Initiative grant program for our exciting school meals work, which is expanding meal programs while increasing purchasing power for schools in our strong local food system.

 BOARD OF DIRECTORS

 Darren Allen (Board Chair), Burlington, VT, Communications Director, Vermont-NEA Pamela Puthoor, (Vice Chair/Secretary),Colchester, VT, Pediatric Gastroenterologist, UVM Medical Center Children's Hospital

 Brian Waxler (Monitoring Officer), Shelburne, VT, Vice President & Chief Operating Officer, Pomerleau Real Estate

 Misse Axelrod, Roxbury, VT, Owner, The Vermont Farm and Forest School at Drift Farmstead

 Alison Bell, Stowe, VT, Partner, Langrock Sperry & Wool